anoofc/PIXEL_CHASE_ARCADE_GAME_ESP32/README.md

-# Pixel Chaze Arcade Game with ESP32
+# Pixel Chase Arcade Game with ESP32

 Pixel Chase Arcade game inspired by Adafruit Industries youtube video.
 They originally made the game in Circuit python.
 Following the same logic, I rewrote the whole adding additional functions for displaying the score on a 7 segment display.